axeluhl/sailing-analytics/wiki/info/misc/subscriptions.md

 The subscription overview page includes a set of subscription cards, like the free plan but also the plans subscribable by Chargebee.

-Additionally there is a detailed list of all features which are included in a paid subscription.
+Additionally there is a detailed list of all features which are included in a paid/trial subscription.

 ### Add a subscription plan